minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   BTCEXP_BITCOIND_COOKIE=/data/bitcoin/.cookie
   ```

-* Extend the timeout period due to the limited resources of the Raspberry Pi
+* Extend the timeout period due to the limited resources of your possible PC

   ```sh
   BTCEXP_BITCOIND_RPC_TIMEOUT=10000